-Short-term Disability Program:

-The District participates effers a short term disability program through the in the State of California, Employment Development Department (EDD) Disability Insurance program.
-Workers who suffer a loss of wages when they are unable to work due to a nenwork-related illness or injury, pregnancy or childbirth, may be eligible for disability insurance benefits.
-Disability Insurance Fund for all full- and part-time employees immediately upon hire with the premiums currently being paid by the District.
-The program Generally, the program goes into effect on the eighth day of disability (since SDI requires a seven-day waiting period) up to a maximum of 52 weeks (as determined by EDD) based on the requirements of the Plan.
-There are other ILimitations apply for a resident in a state-approved Alcoholic Recovery Home or Drug-Free Residential Facility.
-Visit http://edd.ca.gov/, for complete program details, eligibility, weekly benefit amount, exclusions, etc.
+Short-term Disability Program: The District participates in the State of California, Employment Development Department (EDD) Disability Insurance program.
+Workers who suffer a loss of wages when they are unable to work due to a non-work-related illness or injury, pregnancy or childbirth, may be eligible for disability insurance benefits.
+Generally, the program goes into effect on the eighth day of disability (since SDI requires a seven-day waiting period) up to a maximum of 52 weeks (as determined by EDD) based on the requirements of the Plan.
+Visit http://edd.ca.gov/ for complete program details, eligibility, weekly benefit amount, exclusions, etc.

-The weekly and maximum benefit amounts are based on the wages paid during a specific 12month base period, which is determined based on by the date the claim begins.
-Any available Use of sick leave accruals may be coordinated with the SDI benefit through EDD to make up effset the difference between disability benefits and an employee's regular pay.
-In cases where there is not sufficient sick leave to make up the difference, an employee may elect to use vacation and/or compensatory time off CTO to supplement the difference.
+The weekly and maximum benefit amounts are based on the wages paid during a specific 12 month base period, which is determined based on, the date the claim begins.
+Use of sick leave accruals may be coordinated with the SDI benefit to make up, the difference between disability benefits and an employee's regular pay.
+In cases where there is not sufficient sick leave to make up the difference, an employee may elect to use vacation and/or compensatory time off, to supplement the difference.
 The program is administered by the EDD, and employees should seek clarification as to eligibility and scope of benefits from the EDD.
 EDD guidelines and rulings supersede any statement made herein.
-Adopted: 6/25/80 Effective: 10/1/80: revised: 7/1/87: 6/1/88: 4/21/04